 It's important that you set aside time to discuss directly with your photographer what you're looking for.
 Our internationally award-winning photographers can give you the classic look, vintage, casual, 'trash the dress', or a combination of several styles.

 You'll want photos not just of the wedding, but the entire event.
 Many professional photographers offer package deals which cover shots not just of the married couple, but groomsmen and groom, bride and bridesmaids, wedding party, and more casual 'honeymoon' shots.

 There are about ten full-time boutique wedding and portrait photography studios on Providenciales.
 These business employ both local and international creative artists.

 Several of our local studios have received international awards from industry publications and associations.
-The top local photographers will work with you to capture the moments exactly as you’d like.
+The top local photographers and videographers will work with you to capture the moments exactly as you’d like.

 A few of the local studios also offer video production, which may include aerial drone video, which is the perfect way to show the guests and important event in the beautiful environment of the Turks and Caicos.

 The price for basic one hour wedding photography of the ceremony starts at about $500.
 The typical package that includes photos of the ceremony, dinners, and formal portraits begin at around $2000.

 Video packages tend to be expensive, starting at $1500-2000 for a produced and edited movie.

 The Turks and Caicos does one backdrop really well: perfect and pristine beaches.
 Each of our islands feature a range of exquisite beaches with varying atmospheres.

 Sunrise and sunset photo shoots are also popular.
 We have beaches facing both east and west, so there’s always a beautifully-lit coast to choose from.
 See Turks and Caicos Sun for scheduling information on sunrise and sunset times.